An Immersive Silk Road Adventure

-The trip will be led by one of our directors, Antonia Bolingbroke-Kent, an award-winning adventurer, travel writer and TV producer.
+The trip has been designed by one of our directors, Antonia Bolingbroke-Kent, an award-winning adventurer, travel writer and TV producer.
 Antonia produced the Central Asian leg of Joanna Lumley’s Silk Road series, spending a year researching and designing Joanna’s journey and travelling across these countries with Joanna and the crew.
 Thanks to this, this journey gives you a completely unique opportunity to follow directly in Joanna’s footsteps: to travel to the places featured in the series, meet the people she met, stay in the same hotels and yurt camps and much more.
 No other company can give you this experience.